Nurehugu/phpstorm-color-theme/README.md

 ---------

 1. Install the plugin [One Dark theme](https://one-dark.gitbook.io/jetbrains/the-basics/installation)
-  - Go to Preferences | Plugins | Marketplace and search for One Dark theme
+  - Go to Preferences | Plugins | Marketplace and search for One Dark theme.
-  - Install the plugin
+  - Install the plugin.
-  - When prompted, restart your IDE
+  - When prompted, restart your IDE.
   - Go to Preferences | Appearance & Behavior | Appearance and select one of the new themes in the theme dropdown.

 2. Copy `One Dark Atom.icls` to your PhpStorm preferences: